AhmedTarek-10/Bakery/README.md

 # Bakery
 ## This website is apply on HTML and CSS
-### It is for his bakery that offers high-quality types of baked goods and has many branches in Europe
+### It is for bakery that offers high-quality types of baked goods and has many branches in Europe